vene/pelican-bibtex/Readme.md

 If the file is present and readable, you will be able to find the `publications` variable in all templates.
-It is a list of tuples with the following fields:
+It is a list of dictionaries with the following keys:
 ```
-(key, year, text, bibtex, pdf, slides, poster)
+key, year, text, bibtex, pdf, slides, poster
 ```

 1. `key` is the BibTeX key (identifier) of the entry.